Where we have been

 While most providers are aware of the growing problem of obesity and excessive pregnancy weight gain, they often feel powerless to actually affect change in their patients.
 Eating disorders such as anorexia nervosa and bulimia increase risk for hyperemeisis gravidarum and preterm birth.
 The American College of Obstetrics and Gynecology (ACOG) surveyed member providers and determined that while “most knew low birth weight (90%) and postpartum depression (90%) are associated with maternal eating disorders (EDs), over a third was unsure about several consequences” and “less than half assess ED history, body image concerns, weight-related cosmetic surgery, binging, and purging” - important information in evaluating weight gain issues.
 The provider’s lack of confidence and training in assessment and treatment of eating disorders is an important factor .

 Providers care very much about the growing problems of excessive weight gain in pregnancy and obesity in general, but there is not enough information to help them counsel and deal with this concern.
 More tools are needed so providers will know what they can do to help someone heal or make needed changes in their lifestyles.
 Obesity should be treated like any other disease and requires effective tools to track, measure, educate and encourage.

 Conflict of interest statementNo conflict of interest

 CITE THIS ARTICLE:

 Debbie Miller, RN.
 Pregnancy Weight Gain Guidelines in the US - a Historical Overview.
-Doctors Lounge Website.
-Available at: http://www.doctorslounge.com/index.php/articles/page/14732.
-Accessed May 19 2013.
+Doctors Lounge.
+Available at: https://www.doctorslounge.com/index.php/articles/page/14732.
+Accessed January 22 2022.